HPE Truclient and how to correlate dynamic data from the HTML Code via web_reg_save_param Function.

 How not to get lost in the sea of advertising in HPE Help System.

 As HPE converts its locally installed testing suite into a software as a service in recent years, there’s been all these new online SaaS help pages popping up on the internet for the testing tools.
-This has been a relief for most independent consultants as HPE has traditionally limited access to support pages to those that have a payed maintenance agreement for support.
-Unless the customer you are engaged with have payed support agreement (SAD number), all you will find on the HPE website is a sea of advertising for their products no matter how many times you click on a link for support.
+This has been a relief for most independent consultants as HPE has traditionally limited access to support pages to those that have a paid maintenance agreement for support.
+Unless the customer you are engaged with has paid support agreement (SAD number), all you will find on the HPE website is a sea of advertising for their products no matter how many times you click on a link for support.

 The root landing page for these new SaaS help resources of HPE testing tools, is hidden and difficult to find, it is located at;